Babylon Always Falls

 There it is.
 The obsession with control.
 The need to be worshiped.
 The deep hunger for more.
 More influence.
 More power.
 More certainty.
 Never enough.
 Never at rest.
 Never just being.

 This is the spirit that drives every abusive pastor who equates disagreement with rebellion.
 This is the voice behind every Christian leader who twists scripture to consolidate power.
-This is the attitude of every empire—religious or political—that uses fear to control people.
+This is the attitude of every empire -- religious or political -- that uses fear to control people.

 It is not a coincidence that spiritual abuse so often thrives in churches where authority is unquestionable.

 These are almost always the kinds of places where pastors call themselves "spiritual fathers," but don't have the courage to defend abused children in their own congregations.
 These are the places where women as a class are spoken of with contempt or disregard from the pulpit, while they slave in the nursery and kitchen and office, laboring to keep their church community afloat.
 These are the places where members are conditioned to believe that honoring leadership is more important than holding leadership accountable.
+These are the places where little boys are ritually scarred into emotional black holes, carefully tortured into becoming men "without chests," who will perpetuate the violence inflicted upon them.

-Somehow, these churches always have an air of the mechanized about them.
-The automated.
-The focus-tested.
-These things aren't bad on their own, but they reveal a Babylonian ethos, a frantic, frenetic rush to effectively rebuild the Babylonian world we're all trying to flee from right there in downtown Bethlehem.
-The spiritual advance of things like Christian Nationalism, theonomy, legalism masquerading as "gospel centrality," kinism, the New Apostolic Reformation, and worse inevitably causes us to look around and experience something akin to what the exiles felt: a whelming despair that it's all over—that goodness itself has been murdered.
+The spiritual advance of things like Christian Nationalism, theonomy, legalism masquerading as "gospel centrality," kinism, the New Apostolic Reformation, and worse inevitably causes us to look around and experience something akin to what the exiles felt: a whelming despair that it's all over -- that goodness itself has been murdered.
 That Wisdom herself lies slain in the street.

 That faith, hope, and love were just slogans on a poster, easily papered over with whatever message generates power.
-That we're fools for hoping.
-That God doesn't notice.
-Or that worse, he tacitly approves.

 But Isaiah 14 makes it clear: YHWH is not impressed with human kingdoms.
 He is not impressed with leaders who build towers in their own name.
 He is not impressed with churches that chase influence at the expense of their people.
-And this text is making it abundantly clear that to Him, this is personal.
-He will see to it that the world gets justice.
+And this text makes it abundantly clear that, to Him, this is personal.

 And He will laugh with joy as he does it, the noble work of tearing apart yokes and obliterating chains, hurling down tyrants and billionaires (read James 5), and setting the world upright on a foundation of justice.